-Get the protection you need for your apartment or condo.
+Get the coverage you need for your apartment or condo.

 Condo unit insurance to protect you and your family.

-The master condo policy typically protects only the shell of your unit, leaving your personal property and the unit interior at risk.
-Our agents will help you determine the proper insurance your condo unit requires.
+The master condo policy typically insures only the shell of your unit, leaving your personal property and the unit interior at risk.
+Our agents can help you determine the proper insurance your condo unit requires.

 What does condo insurance cover?